 Advisor: Laura Lucas

-Advisor: Maria Elena Caballero-Robb
+Advisor: Dr. Maria Elena Caballero-Robb

 The all-student staff of Interrobang reads submissions of poetry, fiction, and literary nonfiction (e.g. the personal essay) and selects the best student work to produce two issues of the magazine per year (one per semester).
 We welcome submissions from both middle school and high school students.
 We welcome new prospective staff members!
-Anyone with a strong interest in reading and writing should come to a meeting and see what we do.
+Any Kirby student with a strong interest in reading and writing should come to a meeting and see what we do.

 Advisor: Kevin Campbell